 Gua Sha Massage Tools

-The tools used for Gua Sha facials are most commonly made from jade or rose quartz.
-You’ll see them in pink, green, and black.
-There are a variety to choose from so pick one that feels comfortable in your hand and on your face.
+The tools used for Gua Sha facials are commonly made from jade or rose quartz.
+They’re typically pink, green, or black.
+There are a variety of tools to choose from so pick one that feels comfortable in your hand and on your face.

 What are Rollers

 Fun Tip: Keep your stone and roller in the freezer.
-It will feel awesome when applied to your skin, especially when it’s hot and humid.
+It will feel amazing when you use it on your skin, especially when it’s hot and humid.

 At Home Facials

 Following the diagram above, use your tool to use gentle stroking motions.
-They are always applied upward.
-This is key because the point of Gua Sha is to tighten and lift, reducing sagging, and the effects of gravity.
-They don’t call it a natural face lift for nothing.
-Rather than holding the tool flat to your face, it should be held at a 15 degree angle.
-This allows the skin to be gently pulled.
+Remember, they are always applied upward.
+This is key because the point of Gua Sha is to tighten and lift, while mitigating the effects of gravity.
+Hence, why it’s called a natural face lift.
+Rather than holding the tool flat to your face, it should be held at a 15° angle.
+This allows the skin to be gently pulled upwards.

-Begin by applying a lubricating oil to your face in order to make scraping easier.
-Light pressure is always used.
-Gua Sha can be done on the body, as well, where a more generous pressure is used.
-When doing a facial, however, gentle pressure should always be used as facial tissue is very delicate.
-A lot of pressure is not necessary to move lymph, which is one of the goals of Gua Sha.
+Begin by applying a lubricating oil to your face – this will make the scraping movements effortless.
+Light pressure is always used while performing Gua Sha since facial tissue is delicate.
+Gua Sha can be done on the body, as well, but you will want to use more pressure.
+Not a lot of pressure is needed to move lymph, which is a primary goal of Gua Sha.

 Each upward stroke, on any given area, should be done approximately five times.
-You can do it more than this on your forehead if you’d like.
+You can do more strokes on your forehead if you’d like.
 One side of the face is typically done first, followed by the other side.
 If you’d rather, you can do one area, immediately repeating the same motion on the other side of your face.
 Do what feels good to you.

-An efficient way to perform these motions is to use two stones, one in each hand, completing the motions on each side of your face at the same time.
+An efficient way to perform these motions is to use two stones, one in each hand.
+This will allow you to complete the motions on each side of your face simultaneously.
 I’m impatient so this is how I do it.
-Your skin will be pink when you’re finished.
-This is due to the boost in circulation.
+Your skin will be pink when you’re finished due to the boost in circulation.